ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ### Getting the Queues :

-In LavaCake all the Queues are create and stored by the Device singleton You can get a reference to a graphic Queue with the following Line :
+In LavaCake, all the Queues are created and stored by the Device singleton.
+You can get a reference to a graphic Queue with the following Line:
 ```cpp
 GraphicQueue graphicQueue = d->getGraphicQueue(0);
 ```
 with 0 being the index of the of the graphic queue.

-You can get a reference to a Presentation Queue with the following Line :
+You can get a reference to a Presentation Queue with the following Line:
 ```cpp
 PresentationQueue presentQueue = d->getPresentQueue();
 ```

 ### Creating a mesh

-To create a mesh we first need to define the vertex format we will be using.
+To create a mesh, we first need to define the vertex format we will use.
-In our exemple the vertecies will composed of a 3D position and a color.
+In our example, the vertices will be composed of a 3D position and a color.

 ```cpp
 vertexFormat format ({ POS3,COL3 });
 ```

-Then we need to initialise a mesh:
+Then we need to initialize a mesh:
 ```cpp
 std::shared_ptr<Mesh_t> triangle = std::make_shared<IndexedMesh<TRIANGLE>>(format);
 ```